Individualized Writing for Nonnative Speakers of English

 - Tailored assignments to give you the skills you need Improves your writing so people don’t have to proofread your work

-- Improves your writing so people don’t have to proofread your work
+- Improves your business writing so people don’t have to proofread your work

 Your instructor reads samples of your writing and finds errors in language, grammar, punctuation, spelling, word usage, and sentence structure.
-Your instructor explains how the text should be written and provides examples of proper usage.
+Your instructor explains how the business writing should be written and provides examples of proper usage.
 You take a timed quiz to make sure you have learned the material.
-We repeat this process four times as you continue to improve your writing skills.
-Your instructor coaches you through learning the skills and evaluates your learning as you progress through the course.
+We repeat this process three times as you continue to improve your writing skills.
+Your instructor coaches you through learning the skills and evaluates your learning as you progress through the individualized business English course.
+A standard ESL course doesn't teach the unique skills you need.
+This course will.

 When You Complete This Course...